-This wassail recipe is just the thing to warm your body and brighten your mood!
+This Slow Cooker Cider Wassail recipe is just the thing to warm your body and brighten your mood!

-A sweet and spicy mulled cider made with Musselman’s Apple Cider, orange juice, hibiscus tea, cinnamon, ginger, cloves, junipers berries and fresh fruit.
+A sweet and spicy mulled cider made with apple cider, orange juice, hibiscus tea, cinnamon, ginger, cloves, junipers berries and fresh fruit.

 This wassail recipe simmers in a slow cooker until ready to serve and is always a hit with friends and family.